ffrank/puppet-mgmtgraph/DSL.md

 To give feedback to the user, rule blocks can use two DSL methods:

 1.  `translation_warning` to indicate that some detail of the input resource will not be carried to `mgmt` properly.
 However, the managed system will still be brought into the desired state.

-Examples for this the `backup` parameter of the `file` resource, or its `validate_cmd` parameter.
+    Examples for this include the `backup` parameter of the `file` resource, or its `validate_cmd` parameter.
 Their behavior cannot be mimicked by `mgmt`, but this is not critical to the correct behavior of the managed system.

         translation_warning "uses local backups, which mgmt will not create."

     The translation engine raises the message on the Puppet `warning` level.

 2.  `translation_failure` is for indicating translation issues that will lead to insufficient management by `mgmt`.

     Examples include the Puppet `file`'s `replace` parameter, or `ensure` values in `package` resources that describe the desired package version.

         translation_failure "uses ensure => #{value} which currently cannot be translated for mgmt (defaulting to 'installed')"

+    The message will be raised on Puppet's `err` level.

     Note that a `translation_failure` does not imply the immediate termination of the ongoing catalog translation.
 This decision is up to the translator engine.
 (See "Conservative Mode" in the user documentation.)

 ### Reporting best practices